cronologic-de/ug_timetaggermodule/source/hardware.rst

     <div class="indent1">

-A differential 100 MHz clock that complies with PCIe clock specifications with regards to signaling levels and jitter.
+A differential 100 MHz clock that complies with PCIe clock specifications with regard to signaling levels and jitter.

 This must be synchronous to the clock of the PCIe host connected to the module.
 It can be taken directly from the clock of a PCIe_CEM connector.